GIMPS/sgIntern/README.md

 ## sgIntern
-*A web app to help SG undergrads seeking for intern opportunitie*s
+*A web app aiming to help SG university students to meet better intern opportunities*